raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

     * This suggests that factors have a much stronger influence than education level alone.
     * In other words, higher education is not a reliable standalone predictor of EV market growth across states.

-These findings reflect only a narrow portion of the full report.
+These findings reflect a very narrow portion of the full report.
 To explore all visuals, you can download and open the complete Power BI file to access the full dashboard experience.

 ## Limitations & Challenges
 * data is only up until 2023